OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Alternatively, you can easily decompile the application with [Hopper Disassembler](https://www.hopperapp.com/).
 All these steps will be performed automatically and you will be able to see disassembled binary and class information.

-Your main focus while performing static analysis would be:
-- Identifying and understanding functions responsible for jailbreak detection and certificate pinning
-  * For jailbreak detection, look for methods or classes containing words like `jailbreak`, `jailbroken`, `cracked`, etc. Please note that sometimes, the name of function performing jailbreak detection will be 'obfuscated' to slow down the analysis.
-Your best bet is to look for jailbreak detection mechanisms discussed in further section (cf. Dynamic Analysis - Jailbreak Detection)
-  * For certificate pinning, look for keywords like `pinning`, `X509` or for native method calls like `NSURLSession`, `CFStream`, `AFNetworking`
-- Understanding application logic and possible ways to bypass it
-- Any hardcoded credentials, certificates
-- Any methods that are used for obfuscation and in consequence may reveal sensitive information

 Other commands:

 Listing shared libraries: